-The outbreak of a new strain of coronavirus (the "Coronavirus") and the disease caused thereby ("COVID-19"), an upper respiratory tract illness first identified in Wuhan, China, has spread to numerous countries across the globe, including the United States.
-COVID-19 has been characterized as a pandemic by the World Health
+The outbreak of a new strain of coronavirus and the disease caused thereby ("COVID-19"), an upper respiratory tract illness first identified in Wuhan, China, has spread to numerous countries across the globe, including the United States.
+COVID-19 rapidly and negatively impacted unemployment rates and economic growth indicators in the United States, including in the Service Area.